timescale/docs/promscale/installation/promscale-with-timescale-cloud/docker.md

 # Install Promscale Connector using a Docker image with Timescale Cloud

 <highlight type="warning">
-Running Promscale directly using `docker run` is not recommended for production environments.
-This can be useful for testing purposes and is just provided as an example.
+Running Promscale from a Docker container is not suitable for production environments.
+This can be useful for testing purposes and is provided here as an example only.
 </highlight>

 ## Before you begin